-Connect Saint Helena Ltd Signs Contract With PASH To Meet 100% Renewable Energy Target - St Helena Government
+Connect Saint Helena ltd signs contract with PASH to meet 100% Renewable Energy Target - St Helena Government

 PASH Global founders, Kofi Owusu Bempah and Vine Mwense, concluded:

 “We are honoured to be selected to partner the St Helena Government and Connect to provide an innovative power solution to deliver the lowest cost of power to St Helena and enable the transition towards a net zero emissions target.
 St Helena now joins a number of islands taking practical action to tackle climate change.
 The Project will not only save over 150,000 metric tons of carbon emissions over its useful life, it will also provide St Helena with security of electricity supply from a unique hybrid of renewable sources.
-In the midst of these challenging times, the signing of the Contract with Connect represents a significant milestone of which we are proud.”
+In the midst of these challenging times, signing this Contract with Connect represents a significant milestone of which we are proud.
+We would like to thank all involved and in particular our project partners Close Brothers and Sterling and Wilson for their unwavering support.”

 #StHelena #SEDP #EnergyStrategy #100%RenewableEnergy